lindseybosch/Math_Map/lala_land_userStories.md

 ~~-[] change color scheme of game ~~

--[] add a box that keeps track of the numbers you are submitting and that way you can add up points
+-[x] add a box that keeps track of the numbers you are submitting and that way you can add up points

 -[x] clear click to start, text once the game begins.

 -[x] add detour and fastpass images to board

 -[x] clear start here box when player begins game

 -[x] fix sizes of message box depending on the message

+-[] fix background of board game